LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

 After downloading the desired AEM Version from the [Adobe Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) , extract the archive - if the cloud sdk has been downloaded.
-Otherwise we can directly run the jar.
+Otherwise, we can directly run the jar.

 By renaming the jar according to the following schema, a couple of default settings can be
 set: `cq-(author|publish)-p(port)`.
 For example `cq-author-p4502`.
 When started, this will run the AEM instance as an